zammad/zammad-org/src/sr/reference/graphql.md

 request the data you require which minimizes unnecessary data transfers and searching the needle in a haystack.

-Fetching the GraphQL schema of Zammad (called introspection) allows you to have an autocomplete feature and logic checks in your client while writing a request.
+Fetching the Zammad GraphQL schema (called introspection) enables autocomplete and client-side validation while writing requests.

 ## Getting Started